thekeylesscoder/jazz-books-reviews/README.md

 # jazz-books-reviews
-Vercel website with brief book reviews on jazz history, music, and the people who influenced it.
+Angular and SASS website hosted on Vercel with brief book reviews on jazz history, music, and the people who influenced it.